okikio/native/packages/emitter/README.md

     "test",
     function (key, value) {
         test = [key, value];

-        console.log(this.bool); //= false
+        // `this` comes from `obj`, since it was set as the scope of this listener console.log(this.bool); //= false
     },
     obj // Binds the callback to the `obj` scope